top of page

 • Georgina D'Angelo

 The Amalfi Coast is a must visit while in Italy.
 Located on the southwestern Italian Coast, this region is known for its seafood, architecture, and lemons.
-Home to some of the best beaches in the world, Amalfi is definitely a great place to travel to.
+Home to some of the best beaches in the world, Amalfi is a beautiful place to travel to.

 While there is a lot to see and do in Amalfi, there are some things you simply cannot miss.
-From beaches to duomos, we’ve got you covered when it comes to the Ultimate Amalfi Coast Trip.
+From beaches to duomos, I’ve got you covered when it comes to the ultimate Amalfi Coast trip.

-Another great reason to travel to the Amalfi Coast is that you don’t need a car to get around!
-There are local buses here, called SITA, that travel around the cities in this area, including, Amalfi, Atrani, Ravello, Sorrento and more.
-There are also ferries from Amalfi to Positano, Amalfi to Capri, etc. Check out this guide that explains how to get around Amalfi!
+Another great reason to travel to the Amalfi Coast is because you don’t need a car to get around!
+There are local buses and ferries here so you can travel cheaply and conveniently around the Amalfi Coast.

-There is not a shortage of sights to see, beaches to relax on, and food to eat in Amalfi.
-So here are the BEST things to do in Amalfi, Italy!
+Amalfi town is a great place to stay while you’re exploring the coast; it’s centrally located and has many accommodation options.
+There is no shortage of sights to see, beaches to relax on, and food to eat here, so check out the best things to do in Amalfi town!

 Duomo di Amalfi